 Models are used increasingly to simulate hydrological processes within tropical regions.
 There is now a wealth of publications addressing evaporation modelling (particularly wet-canopy evaporation) of local areas of tropical forest in, for example, Niger (Gash et al., 1997), Guyana (Jetten, 1996), Puerto Rico (Schellekens et al., 1999), Columbia (Marin et al., 2000) and Indonesia (Asdak et al., 1999; van Dijk and Bruijnzeel, 2001).
+Elsewhere in this volume, Roberts et al. provide an overview of evaporation processes and modelling.
 Other modelling studies have addressed the impact of such tropical evaporation on regional climates and global circulation (e.g. Polcher and Laval, 1994; Zeng, 1999; Zeng and Neelin, 1999; Zhang et al., 2001).
-New studies using time-series models are highlighting the effects of cycles in the rainfall, such as the El Niño Southern Oscillation (ENSO) on tropical evaporation, riverflow and water quality (e.g. Zeng, 1999; Chappell et al., 2001; Krishnaswamy et al., 2001; Whitaker et al., 2001; Chappell et al., this volume).
+New studies using time-series models are highlighting the effects of cycles in the rainfall, such as the El Niño Southern Oscillation (ENSO) on tropical evaporation, riverflow and water quality (e.g. Zeng, 1999; Chappell et al., 2001; Krishnaswamy et al., 2001; Whitaker et al., 2001; Chappell, Tych et al., this volume).
 Similarly, models that simulate the generation of riverflow from the rainfall received by a tropical catchment are also beginning to be applied more frequently.
 These models include:

-- (1) Metric-conceptual models of waterflow, based upon transfer functions.\ For example, application of the DBM modelling approach to a nested catchment system in Malaysian Borneo (Chappell et al., 1999a) and the application of IHACRES to a large Thai basin (Scoccimarro et al., 1999). - (2) Conceptual models of waterflow based upon stores and predetermined empirical relationships.
-For example, applica-
+Metric-conceptual models of waterflow, based upon transfer functions.1 For example, application of the DBM modelling approach to a nested catchment system in Malaysian Borneo (Chappell et al., 1999a) and the application of IHACRES to a large Thai basin (Scoccimarro et al., 1999).

-- tion of the Nash model to Kenyan catchments (Onyando and Sharma, 1995), the Modhydrolog model to a tropical catchment (Chiew et al., 1996), the Reservoir-Water-Balance-Simulation model to Namibian catchments (Hughes and Metzler, 1998), and the HBV-96 model to catchments in Zimbabwe, Tanzania and Bolivia (Liden and Harlin, 2000). - (3) Conceptual models of waterflow incorporating spatially distributed, topographic information.
+- (2) Conceptual models of waterflow based upon stores and predetermined empirical relationships.
+For example, application of the Nash model to Kenyan catchments (Onyando and Sharma, 1995), the Modhydrolog model to a tropical catchment (Chiew et al., 1996), the Reservoir-Water-Balance-Simulation model to Namibian catchments (Hughes and Metzler, 1998), and the HBV-96 model (discussed in Barnes and Bonell, this volume) to catchments in Zimbabwe, Tanzania and Bolivia (Liden and Harlin, 2000). - (3) Conceptual models of waterflow incorporating spatially distributed, topographic information.
 For example, application of TOPMODEL in Cote d'Ivoire (Quinn et al., 1991), French Guiana (Molicova et al., 1997) and Malaysian Borneo (Chappell et al., 1998) and TOPOG in Peru (Vertessy and Elsenbeer, 1999) and Puerto Rico (Schellekens, 2000). - (4) Hydrochemical mixing models for water-path identification.
-For example, analysis of natural chemical signals within catchment waters of Queensland, Australia (Elsenbeer et al., 1995) and Tanzania (Sandstrom, 1996) and artificial tracers also in Queensland, Australia (Barnes and Bonell, 1996). - (5) Hydrological models based on Geographic Information System (GIS) mapping.
-For example, use of remote sensing and other GIS data in runoff prediction in West Africa (Schultz, 1994) and the ANSWERS model in Queensland, Australia (Connolly et al., 1997). - (6) Process-based catchment models solving the Richards Equation (Richards, 1931).
-For example, application of the Système Hydrologique Européen (SHE) model in India (Refsgaard et al., 1992; Singh et al., 1999) and Zimbabwe (Refsgaard and Knudsen, 1996).
+For example, analysis of natural chemical signals within catchment waters of Queensland, Australia (Elsenbeer et al., 1995) and Tanzania (Sandstrom, 1996) and environmental isotopes also in Queensland, Australia (Barnes and Bonell, 1996). - (5) Hydrological models based on Geographic Information System (GIS) mapping.
+For example, use of remote sensing and other GIS data in runoff prediction in West Africa (Schultz, - 1 Technical words with asterisks are detailed in Appendix 31.1 at the end of the chapter.

 Forests, Water and People in the Humid Tropics, ed.
 M. Bonell and L. A. Bruijnzeel.
-Published by Cambridge University Press. © UNESCO 2004.
+Published by Cambridge University Press. © UNESCO 2005.